 If the cloud credential ever changes, the above process will need to be repeated so that Juju can pick up the updated credential.

-autoload-credentials command may also be used to generate a certificate for local LXD clouds; a requirement for providing access to non-admin Juju users.
+autoload-credentials command may also be used to generate a certificate for local LXD clouds; this is a requirement when providing access to non-admin Juju users.
 See Additional LXD resources.

 YAML-formatted files provide a way for bulk-importing credentials for one or more clouds.
 In the YAML file below (